Temuka: Rugby

+Temuka golf club

+The Temuka golf club was established in 1907.
+Originally a 9 hole golf course, it has expanded to 18 holes.
+The Temuka golf course suffered significant flooding in May 2021 after the Temuka river burst its banks and flood waters were up to two metres high on the golf course.
+Flooding also closed the golf course for six months in 1986.

+Temuka bowling club

+The Temuka bowling club was founded in 1906.
+It is located in the Temuka Domain.
+It holds a number of tournaments throughout the year including the Temuka 3000 at New Years.

+Swimming pool

+The Temuka summer pool is open between mid November and late March each year.
+It is located at the Temuka Domain on Ferguson Drive.
+It has a 25 metre pool with 6 lanes and a toddlers pool.
+The pools are heated and outdoors.

+Museum

+The Temuka courthouse museum has over 6000 items detailing the local history of Temuka.
+It is located in the former courthouse, which was built between 1900 and 1901 and used as a courthouse until 1979.
+The building required earthquake strengthening in 2020.
+This was funded by a grant from the New Zealand Lottery Environment and Heritage Fund.

 Business

 Temuka is home to a large trucking company, Temuka Transport.
 This company has about 40 trucks which are used to service the South Canterbury area.
 Also located in the town is Temuka Homeware.
 This company produces ceramic crockery.
-Currently, the older and traditional items are seeing an increase of demand from collectors and the accompanying industry.
+Currently, the older and traditional items are seeing an increase of demand from collectors.
 Located in Temuka are various businesses including supermarkets, takeaways, collectors, hardware stores, office supply stores, and art galleries.

 Temuka is home to New Zealand Insulators (NZI), the major supplier of insulators to New Zealand's power industry.
 Temuka houses NZI's corporate headquarters, South Island warehouse, and local factory.
 Temuka is also home to the only bagpipe bag manufacturing business in New Zealand, Gannaway New Zealand, manufacturing cowhide, goatskin, and sheepskin bagpipe bags exported worldwide.